AlphaWallet/alpha-wallet-ios/swift-jscore-poc/README.md

 ## Development Steps to recreate the working example.
 (You can use the project files inside this repo - where this guide can be used if the file becomes corrupt / for logging the development process).

 1. Create a new Swift Playground Project
-2. From within the editor include the js files within the scripts folder in this project director (crypto.js, lodash.js, lodashMin.js, nodejs.js, index.js) to the project resources (using the IDE)
+2. From within the editor include the js files within the `./scripts` folder resources (crypto.js, lodash.js, lodashMin.js, nodejs.js, index.js)
+3. Then paste the following Swift code below (or select one of the tests you would like to see).
-3. Next past the following Swift code below, then trigger it to see the output.
+4. Next trigger the code to see the printed output.

 ````